Key Takeaways

 Deep breathing concentrates on taking slow and deep inhales, which are followed by a complete filling of the lungs and slow exhalation.

-Occasional these movements target the intercostal muscles and brings on a warmness spread all over the body.
-Deep breathing followed by an ice bath will adjust your body to the cold, if you do the breathing ritual before you get in an ice bath.
+Occasionally, these movements target the intercostal muscles and bring on a warmness spread all over the body.
+Deep breathing followed by an ice bath will adjust your body to the cold if you do the breathing ritual before you get in an ice bath.

 Long Breath Exhales